Emmet-Allen/Emmet-Allen.github.io/projects.md

 ### Description

   This App uses React, SCSS, and OpenWeather API.
 The Website is both desktop and mobile friendly.
 I created this app because I had a pebble watch that had a watch face called "NSFW Time" where the time would be told to you with numerous explitives.
 I really enjoyed that watchface and this is a homage to that.

-  This App also takes advantage of the Async() and Await() functions, rather than relying on an external frameworks for API calls.

 <br>